 Securing the load is important.
 Making sure you get through your day without getting hurt is even more important.

 More Related Topics

-- Steps to Backing Up a Tractor Trailer Like a Boss
+- How to Back Up a Tractor Trailer Like a Boss

 - How to Handle a Jack Knife Skid